spiceai/spiceai/README.md

 ---

 **The vision for Spice.ai is to make creating intelligent applications as easy as building a modern website.** Spice.ai brings AI development to your editor, in any language or framework with a fast, iterative, inner development loop, with continuous-integration (CI) and continuous-deployment (CD) workflows.

+Spice.ai is written in Golang and Python and runs as a container or microservice with applications calling a simple HTTP API.
+It's deployable to any public cloud, on-premises, and edge.

 📢 Read the Spice.ai announcement blog post at [blog.spiceai.org](https://blog.spiceai.org).